stevenhaddox/cookbook-rvm_fw/README.md

 `bundle exec kitchen test`

-In order to test this cookbook in its current form you'll need to setup your own RVM::FW instance and add the URL to the `['rvm_fw']['url']` attribute.
-For the test suite the easiest place to add this is in the `.kitchen.yml` file.
+In order to test this cookbook you'll need to point to or setup an RVM::FW instance and set an environment variable RVM_FW_URL which is used in the `.kitchen.yml` file.

 Contributing
 ------------